Skip to content

 Troubleshooting

-• “Path does not exist or is not accessible”: the server process inside the container can’t stat() the directory; fix mount/permissions and try again.
+• “Path does not exist or is not accessible”: the backend can’t read the directory; fix your mounts and filesystem permissions and try again.